 It is not just about the relationship to these actions or substances, but the psychological and physical effect of our actions.
-If we take gambling as an example, the gambler gets hooked on not the acquisition of money but more the rush of dopamine (the brain’s feel good chemical) associated with winning.
+If we take gambling as an example, the gambler gets hooked on not the acquisition of money but more the rush of winning.
 Therefore it is the action and effect of the bet rather than the monetary gain of gambling.

 This is why an addict can never ‘win’ enough.
 It is the action, effect and reward we are getting from the addiction and we get from that the addictive tendency that we are seeking.
 You can see then, that an addiction is a multi-layered psychological and physiological state.

 We are looking for relief from pressure or a way to distance ourselves from difficulties which are mentally plaguing us,.
 These difficulties do not just stem from the issues present but also the way we’re taught to deal with pressure and anxiety from our past.
 Addictive tendencies are the way we have been taught to distance ourselves from that pressure, then we see it as a rational way of dealing with difficulties.
 This is why addictive tendencies are linked to, and exacerbated by, stress and anxiety.

 However due to the effect our addictions have on us, so to can they be the catalyst for stress if we find at any point we can’t act on our addictive tendencies.